joshbegley/nyt-latest/README.md

 `A Republican known as Kit, he was the state’s youngest governor.
 When he retired from Congress after four terms, he said he didn’t want to be the state’s oldest senator.`\
 https://nytimes.com/2025/05/13/us/politics/christopher-bond-dead.html

-**Dodgers' Roki Sasaki could land on the IL with shoulder trouble: Source**\
+**Dodgers' Roki Sasaki lands on IL with shoulder impingement**\
-`LOS ANGELES — The mystery surrounding Los Angeles Dodgers rookie Roki Sasaki’s gradual dip in fastball velocity deepened Tuesday afternoon as the Dodgers looked poised to place the 23-year-old Japanese right-hander on the injured list.`\
+`LOS ANGELES — The mystery surrounding Los Angeles Dodgers rookie Roki Sasaki’s gradual dip in fastball velocity deepened Tuesday afternoon as the Dodgers placed the 23-year-old Japanese right-hander on the injured list.`\
 https://nytimes.com/athletic/6354397/2025/05/13/roki-sasaki-injured-sources/

 **Menendez Brothers Resentenced to Life With Parole, Paving Way for Freedom**\